 The structure of forests in Central Europe is entirely determined by the type of management.
 For forestry, the wood species are of importance; the herb layer is only indirectly influenced by it.
 In the case of forest grazing, on the other hand, it is precisely the herb layer that is exposed to selective cattle browsing, from which the young tree growth also suffers (► Fig. I-12).
 Rationally managed high forests come close to virgin forests, but differ essentially in the low number of species in the tree layer, their uniformity, the absence of dead wood rotting on the ground, and the homogeneous structure.
 Primeval forests, on the other hand, usually show a mosaic-like structure.

 Managed beech forests are pure stands with only a herb layer.
 Oak forests are often mixed stands of different hardwood species and have a shrub layer (► Fig. I-10, ► Fig. I-11).
-Of the various deciduous forest biogeocoenoses, a western mixed forest in Belgium, beech forests and spruce forests in the Solling, and oak forests in the east on the forest-steppe border were studied in more detail, among others.
+Of the various deciduous forest biogeocoenoses, a western mixed forest in Belgium, beech forests and spruce forests in the Solling, and oak forests in the east on the forest-steppe border were studied in more detail, among others, during the IBC-programm (see below).

 In deciduous forests, the canopy is the active layer in which most of the direct solar radiation (including diffuse radiation) is converted into heat.
 Only a small fraction of the daylight penetrates the forest stand.

 In ZB VI of Central Europe, beech is the dominant forest tree (◘ Fig. I-13).
 In ZB VI of East Asia and North America, beech species also occur, but there the number of tree species is several times higher, (again due to the glacial refugial history), so that the number of forest types is much greater (Peters 1997).
-There, Fagus species often occur only relictically in very small areas (► Fig. I-7).
-Fagus sylvatica has the largest range of all twelve beech species, extending from Scandinavia to northern Spain and from England to Turkey (◘ Fig. I-14), forming a number of different beech forests.
+There, Fagus species often occur only as relicts in very small areas (► Fig. I-7).
+Fagus sylvatica has the largest range of all twelve beech species, extending from Scandinavia to N Spain and from England to Turkey (◘ Fig. I-14), forming a number of different beech forests.

-◘ Fig. I-13 The autumn aspect of a deciduous forest of the Middle Moselle (Germany), in which Fagus is the dominant element and is distinguished by yellow-red foliage colouration (Photo: Rafiqpoor).
+◘ Fig. I-13 The autumn aspect of a deciduous forest of the Middle Moselle (Germany), in which Fagus is the dominant element and is distinguished by yellow-red foliage colouration (photo: Rafiqpoor).

 Fig. I-14 The ranges of beech forests in Europe (modified after Ozenda 1994).

 In addition to beech forests, several other forest types occur in Central Europe, although they are often very strongly influenced by humans.
-The very soil-acidic oak-birch forests (Quercus betula forests) or the continental oak-hornbeam forests (Quercus carpinus forests) (◘ Fig. I-15) can be cited as examples.
+The very soil-acidic oak-birch forests (Quercus-Betula forests) or the continental oak-hornbeam forests (Quercus-Carpinus forests) (◘ Fig. I-15) can be cited as examples.
 However, conifers in particular have been very strongly promoted by forestry in the last century (◘ Fig. I-16), so that today pine forests (◘ Fig. I-17), into which, however, beech and oak are gradually migrating again, are the rule on poor sandy soils.

-◘ Fig. I-15 Tall oak-hornbeam forest on basic soils of shell limestone in the Wölmisse National Park in the Thuringian Forest near Jena (Photo: Rafiqpoor).
+◘ Fig. I-15 Tall oak-hornbeam forest on basic soils of shell limestone in the Wölmisse National Park in the Thuringian Forest near Jena (photo: Rafiqpoor).

-◘ Fig. I-16 Forest management in a Picea abies forest near Ulm, southern Germany (Photo: Barthlott).
+◘ Fig. I-16 Forest management in a Picea abies forest near Ulm, southern Germany (photo: Barthlott).

 ◘ Fig. I-17 Open pine forest with invading birch and oak in the Senne, south of Bielefeld, in the Augustdorf dune field with late glacial fossil dunes.
 The seedlings initially have a hard time against the competition of the dense Avenella flexuosa carpet (photo: Breckle).